profx5/docs_demo/README.md

-# docs_demo
+# Docs
-This repo shows how we can maintain our docs
+This repo shows how we can maintain our docs with git repository.

+Describe diagrams with Mermaid or PlantUML.

+## Structure